icyJoseph/codejam-js/README.md

 Solved enough to pass to next round.
 My two solutions worked flawlessly on the first attempt, and also passed the hidden test cases.

 After the qualification, as practice, I solved problem 3, `Cryptopangrams`, inside the `cypher.js` file.
+Problem 4 is also solved in `datbae.js`, very tough problem!

 ## Motivation